Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Prog1.rst

 -  On each page there is a link to the `Need help page <NeedHelp>` where you will see various ways to move forward if someone is not available to help you (suggestions for improving this would be good).

 **Delivery**
 Beyond the workshop manual there are videos, tutorials, lectures and links to other material (e.g. manuals, articles).
-This a hands on workshop.
+This is a hands on workshop.
 People will be available to help throughout.